How Zero Down Leases Work [and the Trick to Get One]

 By opting for a zero down lease, most or all of your upfront payment (cap cost reduction) is rolled into your monthly payments.

-Keep in mind that a 0 down lease does not always mean that you can waltz in empty handed and drive off in a new leased car.
+Keep in mind that a 0 down lease does not always mean that you can waltz in empty-handed and drive off in a new leased car.
 Even with a no money down lease, you sometimes still have to pay for the sales tax, dealership fees, and the first month’s payment.
+However, it is possible to roll the document and dealer fees into your monthly payment.
 More on the types of zero down leases below.

 Benefits of a No Money Down Lease